-sort

-samtools sort [-I level] [-m maxMem] [-o out.bam] [-O format] [-n] [-T tmpprefix] [-@ threads] [in.sam in.bam in.cram] Sort alignments necessary. s by leftmost c prdinates, or by read name when -n is used.
-An an propriate @HD-SO sort order header tag will be added or an existing one updated if standard output by default, or to the specified rile (out.bam) when -o is used.
-This command will also create temporary files when the entire alignment data cannot fit intermemory (as controlled via the -m option).
-Options: -I INT d compression level for the final output file, ranging from 0 (uncompressed) or 1 (fastest but minimal compression) to 9 (best but slowest to write), similarly to gzip(1) is compression level setting.
-If -I is not us d, the default compression level will apply. -m INT Approximate the maximum required memory per thread, specified either in bytes or with a K, M, or G suffix.
-[768 MiB] -n Sort by reac n ames (i.e., the QNAME eld) rether than by chromosomal coordinates. -o FILE Write the final sorted output to FILE rather than to standard output.
-Nice defaults for a '05 PC -O FORMAT Write the firal output as sam, barn, or gram.
-By default, par selected. mtools tries to select a format based on the -o filename extension; if output is to standard output or no format can be aeduced, bam is ry files to PREFIX innn.bam, or if the specified PREFIX is an existing directory, to PREFIX/samtools prom.mmm.tmp.nnnn.bam, where e to this in location of the sort command. y temporary files are written alongside the output file, as out.bam. tmp.nnnn.bam, or if output is to standard output, in the current amtools.mr m.mmm.tmp.nnnn.bam. -@ INT Set number of sorung and compression threads.
+sort samtools sort [-I level] [-m maxMem] [-o out.bam] [-O format] [-n] [-T tmpprefix] [-@ threads] [in.sam|in.cram]

+Sort alignments by leftmost coordinates, or by read name when -n is used.
+An appropriate @HD-SO sort order header tag will be added or an existing one updated if necessary.

+The sorted output is written to standard output by default, or to the specified (le (out.bam) when -o is used.
+This command will also create temporary files tmpprefix.%d.bam as needed when the entire alignment data cannot fit into memory (as controlled via the -m option).

+Options:

+-I/NT Set the desired compression level for the final output fie, ranging from 0 (uncompressed) or 1 (fastest but minimal compression) to 9 (best compression but slowest to write), similarly to gzip(1 s compression level setting.

+If -I is not used, the default compression level will apply.

+-m INT Approximate y the maximum required memory er thread, specified either in bytes or with a K, M, or G suffix.
+[768 MiB]

+-n Sort by reac names (i.e., the QNAME | Id) r then by chromosomal coordinates.

+-o FILE Write the final sorted output to FILE rather than to standard output.

+-O FORMAT Write the firal output as sam, barn, or ram.

+By default, samtools tries to select a format based on the -o filename extension; if output is to standard output or no format can be reduced, bam is selected.

+-T PREFIX Write temporary files to PREFIX nnn.bam, or if the specified PREFIX is an existing directory, to PREFIX/samtools.pmm.mmm.tmp.nnnn.bam, where mmm is ur que to this in ocation of the sort command.

+By default any temporary fies are written alongside the output file, as out.bam.tmp.nnnn.bam, or if comput is to standard output, in the current directory as samtoo's.mr m.mmm.tmp.nnnn.bam.

+-@ INT Set number of soring and compression threads.
 By default, operation is single-threaded.